wasp-lang/wasp/web/docs/data-model/operations/actions.md

 2. `context` (type depends on the Action)

    An additional context object **passed into the Action by Wasp**.
 This object contains user session information, as well as information about entities.
-Check the [section about using entities in Actions](#using-entities-in-actions) to see how to use the entities field on the `context` object, or the [auth-section](/docs/auth/overview#using-the-contextuser-object) to see how to use the `user` object.
+Check the [section about using entities in Actions](#using-entities-in-actions) to see how to use the entities field on the `context` object, or the [auth section](/docs/auth/overview#using-the-contextuser-object) to see how to use the `user` object.

 <ShowForTs>